wallarm/product-documentation/docs/latest/admin-en/installation-kubernetes-en.md

 # Deploying NGINX Ingress Controller with Integrated Wallarm Services

 These instructions provide you with the steps to deploy the Wallarm NGINX-based Ingress controller to your K8s cluster.
+The solution is deployed from the Wallarm Helm chart.

-The solution involves the default functionality of [Community Ingress NGINX Controller](https://github.com/kubernetes/ingress-nginx) with integrated Wallarm services.
+The solution is built on the [Community Ingress NGINX Controller](https://github.com/kubernetes/ingress-nginx) with integrated Wallarm services.
+The latest version uses Community Ingress NGINX Controller 1.9.5 with NGINX stable 1.21.6.

-The solution has the following architecture:
+It has the following architecture:

 ![Solution architecture][nginx-ing-image]

-The solution is deployed from the Wallarm Helm chart.

 ## Use cases